I used to struggle a lot with food and feeling good in my body when I traveled…

 ✓ Tea

-Those are the essential ingredients I grab to make a simple breakfast, midday meal, or quick dinner if I’m feeling a night in.
+These are the essential ingredients I grab to make a simple breakfast, midday meal, or quick dinner if I’m having a night in.

-I often pick up specialty items too, like a nice prosciutto or Serrano ham, chocolate, pastries, local produce, microgreens, or anything else that looks good to me.
+I often pick up specialty items too, like a nice prosciutto or Serrano ham, some beautiful cheese, chocolate, pastries, local produce, microgreens, or anything else that looks good to me.

 3. I place extra emphasis on my core ACTIVATE intuitive eating tools.